-A simple Brazilian Fish Stew called Moqueca made with your choice of fish and simmered in coconut milk with onion, tomatoes, chilies and lime.
-Easy, fast and full of flavor!
-Serve this with rice!
+A simple Brazilian Fish Stew called Moqueca made with your choice of firm white fish simmered in coconut milk with onion, tomatoes, chilies, and lime.
+Easy, fast, and full of flavor!
+Serve with rice.
 Video.

 This version hails from Salvador, a bustling city on the coast of Brazil, just north of Rio de Janeiro, that offers up delicious seafood prepared using African influences and techniques.
 This part of Brazil is known for pairing fish with spicy chilies, lime, and cooling coconut milk, a lovely combination.